cvravi9/Benchmarking_SVCs/Original_Data_Comparision/README.md

 # Original Data Comparision
-In this comparision, the original data for the Normal and Tumor Data are considered.
-Given below is the detailed information.
+In this comparision, the original vcf files created with a specific input data that comprises of the original data are compared.
+Given below is the information as to how this task is accomplished.

 ## 1. Inputs
-In this section, input data, workflows, yaml files for this comparision are mentioned.

-### 1.1.
-Data
-The forward and reverse reads for the Normal Data and for the Tumor Data can be downloaded from
+The input data for the forward and reverse reads for the Normaland Tumor Data have been downloaded from

 ```
 ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/use_cases/mixtures/UMCUTRECHT_NA12878_NA24385_mixture_10052016/